damarising/warri-emmanuel-/axl2map_xslt.md

 manual effort is required to fill in the missing details in the output .map
 file.
 In particular, the layer DATA lines may be incomplete.
 How to run it:
 Run the XSL Transform through any XSL engine.
 I've always used Java Xalan, but
 it should work with other engines too.
+You can download the xslt file [[here|http://download.osgeo.org/mapserver/docs/axl2map_xslt]]

 ```
     java org.apache.xalan.xslt.Process -IN foo.axl -XSL axl2map.xsl -OUT foo.map
 ```

-You can download the xslt file [[here|http://download.osgeo.org/mapserver/docs/axl2map_xslt]]
+(created by Hobu)